xaionaro/execwsock/README.md

 Motivation
 ----------

-To make a supervisor for OpenRC
+To make a supervisor for OpenRC.
+But the upstream didn't like this solution, so the utility is abandened, see https://github.com/xaionaro/sockrund/.